effortlessdevsec/Web-Application-Hacks/JWT/README.md

   ~The application will verify the signature with the public key but since you are forcing the application to use HMAC, it will actually verify the signature with    HMAC(public_key, data).

   -----------------------------------------------------------Hack Steps --------------------------------------------------------------------------
+                     1. decode the JWT
+                     2. change the algorithm used for the signature
+                     3. compute the new signature with public key
+                     4. verify the token